 Claire Jones joined Governor's Early Literacy Foundation in 2016 as Communications Manager, responsible for creating the Foundation’s brand messaging and marketing strategy to raise awareness of its early literacy mission and programs statewide.
-She manages the Foundation’s communications and public relations and supports program affiliates at the grassroots level.
+She manages the Foundation’s communications and supports program affiliates at the grassroots level.

 Claire previously served as Policy Coordinator for former Louisiana Governor Bobby Jindal.
 She graduated cum laude from Louisiana State University with a B.A. in political communications and a minor in history.
 Originally from Shreveport, La., Claire is an avid LSU football fan and loves country music, crawfish and trying new Nashville restaurants.

 "The best part of my job is knowing that we are making a real difference for children and providing families with a special bond through reading together, one that I am forever grateful to have experienced as a child.”

 Senior Manager Philanthropy

 Parul Bajaj is Senior Manager, Philanthropy for Nissan North America, responsible for leading the company’s corporate giving and philanthropy strategy for the U.S. She also serves as executive director of the Nissan Foundation, overseeing activities related to the Foundation’s ongoing support of educational programs that celebrate and foster diversity.